overlookmotel/react-async-ssr/README.md

 }
 ```

 When rendered on server, this will output `<div>Loading...</div>`.
+The content can then be loaded client side after hydration.

-On client side, to ensure no hydration mismatch errors, the component must throw a promise which then resolves to the required component/data, and not render the output synchronously.
+On client side, to ensure hydration completes correctly, the component must throw a promise which then resolves to the required component/data, and not render the content synchronously.

+#### Warning: Hydration errors

+If you leave some content to be rendered on client, `ReactDOM.hydrate()` will log warnings to console.error "Text content did not match".
+The cause is that React does not officially support using `Suspense` on server side, and so does not expect to encounter `Suspense` in hydrate.

+However, aside from the console output, it's not a problem.
+The page *will* hydrate and then load correctly.
+This case is covered by this module's tests, and it does work.

+There is no console output in production mode, only development, so your users should not see anything.
+It's just annoying in development.

 #### Optimization: Bail out of rendering when suspended